benbrastmckie/ModalHistory/README.md

 ### [Week 05: Montague and Kaplan](https://github.com/benbrastmckie/ModalHistory/blob/master/2_intensional_semantics/05_week/05_week.md) (Mar 10)

-- **Montague, Richard.
+- **[Sec 3] Montague, Richard.
 “The Proper Treatment of Quantification in Ordinary English.”
 In Approaches to Natural Language: Proceedings of the 1970 Stanford Workshop on Grammar and Semantics, edited by K. J. J. Hintikka, J. M. E. Moravcsik, and P. Suppes, 221–42.
 Dordrecht: Springer Netherlands, 1973. https://doi.org/10.1007/978-94-010-2506-5_10.**
-- Kaplan, David.
+- **[XVIII] Kaplan, David.
 “Demonstratives: An Essay on the Semantics, Logic, Metaphysics and Epistemology of Demonstratives and Other Indexicals.”
 In Themes From Kaplan, edited by Joseph Almog, John Perry, and Howard Wettstein, 481–563.
-Oxford University Press, 1989.
+Oxford University Press, 1989.**
 - Dorr, Cian, and Jeremy Goodman.
 “Diamonds Are Forever.”
 Noûs 54, no. 3 (2020): 632–65. https://doi.org/10.1111/nous.12271.

 ### [Week 06: "The Construction of Possible Worlds" (Brast-McKie)](https://github.com/benbrastmckie/ModalHistory/blob/master/2_intensional_semantics/06_week/06_week.md) (Mar 17)